What do public administrators do?

 • Provide the name and email address of professional references in the application.
 Upload two letters of recommendation.

-• Provide responses to the essay questions.
+• Respond to the essay questions.

 What are the GPA requirements?

 Generally, incoming students must have a GPA of 3.0 or higher.
-Occasionally a student will be admitted with a lower GPA if they have extensive public service experience or their GPA for their most recent 60 credits is above a 3.0.
+Occasionally, a student will be admitted with a lower GPA if they have extensive public service experience or their GPA for their most recent 60 credits is above a 3.0.
 Students who have a borderline GPA may consider taking the GRE.
 A high GRE score may help offset a lower GPA.
-Students who are unsure if their GPA meets the minimum requirement should contact our office before applying to discuss their individual circumstance.
+Students who are unsure if their GPA meets the minimum requirement should contact our office before applying to discuss their individual circumstances.

 Do I need to take the GRE or GMAT?